Table Of Contents

 Inferior Goods vs Normal Goods

-Inferior and normal goods are two opposite term and remain interrelated based on consumer desire, affordability, and behavior.
+Inferior and normal goods are two opposite terms and remain interrelated based on consumer desire, affordability, and behavior.
 The former is a class of products and services whose demand decreases with the consumer income level.
 The latter refers to goods whose demand increases as the economy and income of its population grow.

 Unlike inferior products, the necessary goods have a positive price or income elasticity of demand.
 However, a product that is inferior for one person could be normal for another at the same time, depending on the country and geography.